 A student pursuing the non-thesis option is required to pass an oral, comprehensive examination consisting of all the graduate-level courses taken toward the degree.
 To be eligible to take the oral comprehensive examination, a student must have a GPA of 3.0 and be within 6 credit hours of completing the course work on the student's program of study.
-The student must be enrolled during the semester that the oral comprehensive examination is administered.
+The student must be enrolled during the semester that the oral comprehensive examination is administered, which must occur on or before the last day of final examinations.